 Promising new technology is able to recover wood fibres from MDF by separating the fibre from the adhesives.
 As yet though the process is far from accessible and requires specialised recycling facilities, which is also true for the likes of coffee bags and plastic films.

-Once it’s reached the end of its life, MDF can’t be recycled like most varieties of virgin raw wood can, so the only way to dispose of it is incineration.
+Once it’s reached the end of its life, MDF can’t be recycled like most varieties of virgin raw wood can.
+This means the only way to dispose of MDF is through incineration.

 Is MDF it safe?